anakcoding/anakcoding/README.md

 # 👋 Welcome to My GitHub Profile! 👋

 Hi there!
-I'm Tiara, a student at Purwadhika Digital Technology School, based in Jakarta, Indonesia.
+I'm Muhammad Hafizh Bayhaqi, a student at Purwadhika Digital Technology School, based in Jakarta, Indonesia.

 ## Tech Skills